ferhatte10/ferhatte10/README.md

 # Hi there, I'm Ferhat 👋

-## I'm a Computer Science engineer Student at ENSSAT in Lannion,France
+## I'm a Computer Science Engineer Student at ENSSAT in Lannion,France

 - 🔥 I try to improve my skills every day
 - 🌱 I’m looking to collaborate with other content creators